FHArchive/Python.NFGrab/README.md

 - One excellent part of Linux (at least in my opinion) is the inclusion of a package manager such as apt, yum etc.
 - Chocolatey is commonly used for package management in Windows.
-- Nerd fonts is already available on the AUR and I thought this would make for a relatively useful and fun project
+- Nerd fonts are already available on the AUR and I thought this would make for a relatively useful and fun project.

 ## Build
 1. Clone nerd fonts